Special Statute on Strengthening the Resilience of the Economy, Society, and National Security in Response to International Developments

 Article 9

-The implementation period of this Statute and the special budget hereunder may be extended upon the expiration thereof with the consent of the Legislative Yuan.
+The effective period of this Statute and its special budgets may be extended with the consent of the Legislative Yuan upon expiration.